 Make it for a scrumptious dessert to enjoy after a hearty meal.
 If you are looking for a recipe for a bake sale, it’s also a yummy one to do.

-If you google Impossible Pie, you’ll see a bunch of different ways to make.
+If you google Impossible Pie, you’ll see a bunch of different ways to make it.
 I’ve seen it made with lemon and Bisquick.
 Someone wrote that the recipe was on the back of the Bisquick boxes in the 1970s.
 Interesting!

-Ready to make some Impossible Pie?
+Ready to make some Impossible Coconut Pie?
 Roll up your sleeves and let’s get started.
 You’ll see just how easy (and delicious!) it is for yourself.

-- Step One: Preheat your oven to 350°F. Meanwhile, add the butter, flour, sugar, vanilla extract, eggs, milk and shredded coconut to a bowl.
+- Step One: Preheat your oven to 350°F. Meanwhile, add the butter, flour, cup of sugar, vanilla extract, eggs, milk and shredded coconut to a large bowl.
 Beat together until the mixture is combined.

 See how simple it is?
-Make it once and you’ll always remember how to make it.
+Make this delicious recipe once and you’ll always remember how to make it.
 This is a timeless dessert that you’ll serve again and again.

 Helpful Kitchen Tools